-Convert or renovate facilities for other purposes or enhance purpose

-Description
+Initiative Sustainability Beyond 2024?
+This is a grant program that will have an established cap amount, and once the cap is reached no further grants will be awarded.
+Progress update (4/2022) The project was approved by CMS effective January 31, 2022.
+Internal planning and implementation has kicked off and is underway, with the intent to release instructions for providers to apply for grants by July 31, 2022.

-Make available a sum of money for physical improvements/conversions of established structures that include modernization and facility changes to support care provision to specific patient populations.
+Convert o enhance p r renovate facilities for other purposes or ourpose Description Make available a sum of money for physical improvements/conversions of established structures that include modernization and facility changes to support care provision to specific patient populations.
+Examples: Nursing Facility to Rehabilitation facility, Day Rehabilitation, Assisted Living Facility Therapeutic Group Home Qualified Residential Treatment Program undates or conversion Qualified Residential Treatment Program updates or conversion Respite spaces Providers would be required to submit their project design and plan with cost estimates.

-Examples:

-- Nursing Facility to Rehabilitation facility, Day Rehabilitation, Assisted Living Facility - Therapeutic Group Home - Qualified Residential Treatment Program updates or conversion - Respite spaces

-Providers would be required to submit their project design and plan with cost estimates.
 The plan must identify how the project improves the client experience and the specific patient population for the facility type.
 Financial allocation would be done through the establishment of project progress benchmarks and incremental distribution.
 Specific project benchmarks would be outlined with grant approval, and 25 percent of overall grant amount would be provided at start-up.
 Twenty-five percent would be distributed upon receipt of documentation of successful completion of benchmarks for stage 2, and 50 percent upon completion.

-Timeframe

-Six months for program roll out.
+Timeframe Six months for program roll out.
 Provider plans must be submitted within 2 years from project initiation.

-How it enhances or expands Medicaid HCBS

-Expanding provider capacity by providing nursing facilities or other institutional settings with funding to convert to assisted living facilities or to provide adult day services, respite care, or other HCBS.

-This would incentivize investment in communities to support persons in need of HCBS services, as well as increase potential services and access points across the state.

-Additional Information (10/2021)

-Nebraska plans to pay for permissible capital investments as part of this proposal.
+How it enhances or expands Medicaid Expanding provider capacity by providing nursing facilities or other institutional settings with funding to convert to assisted living facilities or to provide adult day services, respite care, or other HCBS.
+HCBS This would incentivize investment in communities to support persons in need of HCBS services, as well as increase potential services and access points across the state.
+Additional Information (10/2021) Nebraska plans to pay for permissible capital investments as part of this proposal.
 We will require applicants to demonstrate compliance with the final settings rule.
 Developing community housing and services by leveraging and transforming existing and underutilized local infrastructure (especially in in rural or frontiers areas) facilitates community inclusion and personal choice within participants' existing communities, which enhances, expands, and strengthens HCBS as described in section 9817 of the ARP.

-Initiative Sustainability Beyond 2024

-This is a grant program that will have an established cap amount and once the cap is reached no further grants will be awarded.
+Initiative Sustainability Beyond 2024 This is a grant program that will have an established cap amount and once the cap is reached, no further grants will be awarded.
+Progress The project was approved by CMS effective January 31, 2022.
+Internal update planning and implementation has kicked off and is underway, with the intent (4/2022) to release instructions for providers to apply for grants by July 31, 2022.